Wondering if you need a stash of breastmilk? Here’s what to consider for your family.

 Babies older than 12 months can do just fine with food and water.
 They will often just catch up on a breastfeed when you're together.

-Tips for building up a store of milk
+Tips for building up a milk stash

 Monica's experience of pumping